ItokawaK/MoNaS/README.md

   sample_name_4 fastq_4F_path.fq[.gz] fastq_4R_path.fq[.gz]
 ```

 The *sample_names* are arbitrary strings but do not include characters such as / * \% etc.., and they should be unique because MoNaS will use *sample_names* as file names.
-The FASTQ path can be both absolute or relative to from where you run MoNaS.
+The FASTQ path can be relative from where you run MoNaS.

 Pipeline detail
 --------------